Last updated on July 22, 2020 by Dan Nanni

 In this article, I present an OpenVAS tutorial where I show how to conduct security vulnerability assessment of a remote server with OpenVAS.
 You can install OpenVAS from the source code or Linux packages.
 If you want, you can also run OpenVAS as a virtual appliance.
 In this tutorial, I set up OpenVAS as a virtual appliance running on VirtualBox.

-The base system of OpenVAS is Debian Squeeze.
-It is recommended that you upgrade the base system immediately to install all the latest security updates.
+It is recommended that you upgrade the base Debian system immediately to install all the latest security updates.
 To do so, run:

 Next, remove a pre-installed encryption key, and generate a fresh new key, which will be used to encrypt authenticated scan results and other credential information.

 # gpg --homedir=/usr/local/etc/openvas/gnupg --delete-secret-keys 94094F5B # gpg --homedir=/usr/local/etc/openvas/gnupg --delete-keys 94094F5B # openvasmd --create-credentials-encryption-key

 Note that the above key generation process can take a considerable amount of time (up to 60 minutes).
 After that, restart OpenVAS manager.

 OpenVAS comes with a web client called Greenbone Security Assistant.
 This web client provides a convenient web-based interface for the full feature set of OpenVAS.

 To access the web interface of OpenVAS, go to

 https://<ip-address-openvas-appliance>.
 OpenVAS uses a self-signed SSL certificate.
 So accept an exception in your browser during the first-time access.
 Log in with a pre-configured administrative OpenVAS account (login:

 admin).
 You will see the main window of OpenVAS as shown below.